agohr/deep_speck/readme.txt

 1. test_key_recovery.py: run from terminal using the command python3 test_key_recovery.py .

 Note that this will run the 11-round attack 100 times and then run a 12-round attack (not described in the paper but using exactly the same code) 20 times.
 The latter will take some time unless a fast GPU is available (one run of the 12-round attack should take roughly 12 hours on a quad-core PC without GPU).
 Note that the 12-round attack is with these settings successful only in about 40 percent of cases, so one run is likely not going to be sufficient to demonstrate that it works.
-Remove the last few lines of the script to turn either behaviour off.
+Remove the last few lines of the script to turn the 12-round attack off.

 The 11-round attack will produce three files that contain numpy arrays with the following information: